 Raspberry Pi’s Immunity to Vulnerabilities

-All organizations, regardless of how solid their IT infrastructure may be, occasionally experience computer connectivity or malfunctioning systems that result in downtime and low productivity.
-In such cases, adopting VDI is a good initiative as desktop virtualization supports disaster recovery and true business continuity opportunities.
+All businesses come across PC connectivity problems or faulty parts that lead to downtime and low productivity.
+The list also includes those that have solid IT systems built into their infrastructure.
+In such cases, adopting VDI is a good decision as it supports disaster recovery and true business continuity prospects.

-However, Raspberry Pi founder Eben Upton confirmed that this thin client solution is not affected by these vulnerabilities due to its state-of-the-art processors.
-These include the ARM1176, Cortex-A7 and Cortex A-53 cores.
-Although ARM processors generally run on zero clients, their inclusion in Raspberry Pi thin clients means that IT can use the latter to manage VDI environments with optimized working efficiency.
-All users need to do is configure the Raspberry Pi for maximum security and they then have a versatile device which supports information assurance and minimizes IT downtime.
+Raspberry Pi founder Eben Upton confirmed the device’s immunity to these vulnerabilities due to its state-of-the-art processors.
+They include the ARM1176, Cortex-A7 and Cortex A-53 cores.
+Note that ARM processors generally run on Zero Clients.
+Now, here’s the good part.
+Their addition in Raspberry Pi Thin Clients means that IT can use the latter to manage VDI with optimized efficiency.
+All you need to do is configure Raspberry Pi for maximum security.
+You then get a versatile device that supports information assurance and minimizes IT downtime.

-While the ClearCube Raspberry Pi thin client promises uncompromised performance in a compact device, it is also the perfect solution for VMware Horizon environments.
-Consolidating Blast Extreme into the Raspberry C3Pi thin client reduces CPU consumption as video decompression is offloaded to its native hardware from the CPU using H.264-based decoder.
-This improves bandwidth and enhances performance in Horizon 7.1 settings.
+ClearCube’s Raspberry Pi Thin Client is the perfect solution for VMware Horizon set-ups.
+Integrating Blast Extreme into Raspberry C3Pi Thin Client decreases CPU consumption.
+The reason?
+Video decompression is offloaded to its native hardware from the CPU using an H.264-based decoder.
+This improves bandwidth and boosts performance in Horizon 7.1 settings.